Yamal Peninsula: Geography

 The peninsula consists mostly of permafrost ground and there are numerous lakes of thermokarst origin, the biggest of which are Neito and Yambuto in the central part.

 Many hydrocarbon fields have been discovered on the Yamal Peninsula, including large gas fields.
 The main hydrocarbon resources are concentrated in the permeable Aptian-Cenomanian complex.

+Economy

 Reindeer husbandry

 According to anthropologist Sven Haakanson, the Yamal peninsula is the place within the Russian Federation where traditional large-scale nomadic reindeer husbandry is best preserved.
 Nenets and Khanty reindeer herders hold about half a million domestic reindeer.

-Development
+Industry

 The area is largely undeveloped, but work is ongoing with several large infrastructure projects, including a gas pipeline and several bridges.
 Yamal holds Russia's biggest natural gas reserves.
 The 572 km Obskaya–Bovanenkovo railway, completed in 2011, is the northernmost railway in the world.
 Russian gas monopolist Gazprom had planned to develop the Yurkharovskoye gas field by 2011–2012.
 The peninsula's gas reserves are estimated to be 55 trillion cubic meters (tcm).
 Russia's largest energy project in history, known as the Yamal project, puts the future of nomadic reindeer herding at considerable risk.